Monitoring removal from the country

 The Ombudsman’s monitoring duty

 As the party monitoring removals from the country, the Non-Discrimination Ombudsman has the right to receive all information required for the monitoring.
-The monitor has access to all premises and situations during a forced return.
-The Non-Discrimination Ombudsman does not have the authority to interrupt a forced return, interfere with the enforcement of forced return, the use of forcible measures or the time of forced return.
+The monitor has access to all premises and situations during a return.
+The Non-Discrimination Ombudsman does not have the authority to interrupt a return, interfere with the enforcement of return, the use of forcible measures or the time of return.
+The Ombudsman can draw the attention of the authority enforcing removal from the country, such as the police, to matters the Ombudsman considers important and issue recommendations to safeguard the rights of persons removed from the country.

-Some of the forced returns are carried out with European joint return flights, in which several countries participate.
-The joint forced returns are coordinated by the European Border and Coast Guard Agency (Frontex).
+Some of the returns are carried out with European joint return flights, in which several countries participate.
+The joint returns are coordinated by the European Border and Coast Guard Agency (Frontex).

 Basic and human rights are at the core of monitoring